vporton/wikipedia-upload/README.md

 `en_all_maxi` (specifies which Wikipedia is uploaded), if `<FEED-TOPIC>` is present also upload to this Swarm feed topic.

+`cron.py` sets `--max-search-results` to 100.

 ### View files

-If files are not Brotli-compressed (so `cron.py` does), just open the BZZ URL.
+If files are not Brotli-compressed, just open the BZZ URL.

-If the files are Brotli-compressed, you can view them only through a special proxy: run it as
+If the files are Brotli-compressed (so `cron.py` does), you can view them only through a special proxy: run it as
 ```
 ./proxy.sh